 Simple Daily Hydration Routine While Traveling

-You do not need a strict plan.
+Travelers do not need a strict plan.
 Simple habits work best.
+These habits fit easily into travel days and reduce dehydration risk.

 Try this: